11 Expert Secrets to Stress-Free Flying This Holiday Season

 From booking a ticket to getting through security to the flight itself, air travel has become a lot less fun.
 So Cheapism.com reached out to air travel experts for their best tips on each step of the process.
 We spoke with insiders at Travelzoo, a hotel manager who flies an average of 100,000 miles annually, the president of Hotwire, and others.
 Here's what they had to say about making air travel less of a hassle from start to finish.

-The Transportation Security Administration's PreCheck program costs $85 but lasts for five years, and its worth the price to save time at airports and avoid delays, says Michael McGilligan, general manager of the Hilton Chicago O'Hare Airport hotel.
+The Transportation Security Administration's PreCheck program costs $85 but lasts for five years, and it’s worth the price to save time at airports and avoid delays, says Michael McGilligan, general manager of the Hilton Chicago O'Hare Airport hotel.
 The program lets approved travelers use separate, expedited security lines.
 They can also keep their shoes, belts, and light jackets on when passing through security.
-According to TSA, 97 percent of passengers in the program waited less than five minutes to clear security in December 2016.
+According to TSA, 97 percent of passengers in the program waited less than five minutes to clear security in September 2017.
 In addition, membership means no longer having to remove liquids or laptops from carry-on bags in order to get cleared by security.

 One of the best ways to save money on air travel is to avoid paying fees to check bags.
 Being aware of carry-on size and weight requirements can save travelers the hassle and expense of unexpectedly having to check a second bag, which can cost up to $100 at the gate.
 These parameters are not uniform across the industry.
 The Luggage List maintains an up-to-date chart for all major airlines.

 Many hotels have day rooms that can ease the strain of a long layover, particularly when traveling with kids, says McGilligan.
 "For a fraction of the typical rate, you can spend four to five hours freshening up for the next leg of your trip, rather than sitting at the airport trying to keep track of the kids."
-The day rooms at the Hilton Chicago O'Hare, for instance, can be booked for about $80.
+The day rooms at the Hilton Chicago O'Hare, for instance, can be booked for $109.

 Related: Don't Fly Without These 10 Cheap Travel Accessories